Zabrakk/KattisToGithub/README.md

 1. Logs into your [Open.Kattis](https://open.kattis.com/) profile
 2. Fetches the contents of the "Solved problems" tab on your profile
 3. Download's the most recent accepted submission for each problem
-4. Uses _git add_ and _git commit_ on the downloaded files
-5. Creates a list of all solved problems to your repository's README.md
+4. Creates a list of all solved problems to your repository's README.md
-6. Uses _git add_ and _git commit_ on README.md
+5. Uses _git add_ and _git commit_ on the downloaded files and README.md

 All you have to do is run KTG and use the command _git push_ once KTG has finished!